Last Updated on by

 This tea offers a quick and effective relief by easing the discomfort of indigestion symptoms.
 It also gets you rid of nausea and a fullness sensation.
-Phyllis Balch, a well-known nutritionist, states that peppermint tea relaxes your intestinal tract’s muscles.
+Phyllis Balch, a well-known nutritionist, states that peppermint tea relaxes your gastrointestinal tract’s muscles.

 According to a study published by the Langone Medical Center of New York University, has certain properties that help you overcome the annoying symptoms of irritable bowel syndrome.
 This study researched the way several participants behaved and felt after consuming three portions of peppermint extract per day.

-The research took place for eight weeks and the results have shown that peppermint oil not only was safe and well-tolerated but it also provided a significant relief regarding annoying abdominal pain.
+The research took place for eight weeks and the results have shown that peppermint leaves oil not only was safe and well-tolerated but it also provided a significant relief regarding annoying abdominal pain.